-As time goes on, the size of the vacuum interrupter is being reducing from its early 1960’s size due to different technical developments in this field of engineering.
+As time goes on, the size of the vacuum interrupter is being reduced from its early 1960’s size due to different technical developments in this field of engineering.
 The contact geometry is also improving with time, from butt contact of early days it gradually changes to spiral shape, cup shape and axial magnetic field contact.
 The vacuum circuit breaker is today recognized as most reliable current interruption technology for medium voltage switchgear.
 It requires minimum maintenance compared to other circuit breaker technologies.

 Service life of vacuum circuit breaker is much longer than other types of circuit breakers.
 There is no chance of fire hazard like oil circuit breaker.
 It is much environment friendly than SF6 Circuit breaker.
-Beside of that contraction of VCB is much user friendly.
+Beside that contraction of VCB is user-friendly.
 Replacement of vacuum interrupter (VI) is much convenient.

 The main aim of any circuit breaker is to quench arc during current zero crossing, by establishing high dielectric strength in between the contacts so that reestablishment of arc after current zero becomes impossible.

 The dielectric strength of vacuum is eight times greater than that of air and four times greater than that of SF6 gas.
 This high dielectric strength makes it possible to quench a vacuum arc within very small contact gap.
-For short contact gap, low contact mass and no compression of medium the drive energy required in vacuum circuit breaker is minimum.
+For short contact gap, low contact mass and no compression of the medium the drive energy required in vacuum circuit breaker is minimum.

 At current zero this vacuum arc is extinguished and the conducting metal vapor is re-condensed on the contact surface.
-At this point, the contacts are already separated hence there is no question of re-vaporization of contact surface, for next cycle of current.
+At this point, the contacts are already separated hence there is no question of re-vaporization of the contact surface, for the next cycle of current.
 That means, the arc cannot be reestablished again.
 In this way vacuum circuit breaker prevents the reestablishment of arc by producing high dielectric strength in the contact gap after current zero.

-The phenomenon gives rise over heating of contact at its center.
-In order to prevent this, the design of the contacts should be such that the arc does not remain stationary but keeps travelling by its own magnetic field.
-Specially designed contact shape of vacuum circuit breaker make the constricted stationary arc travel along the surface of the contacts, thereby causing minimum and uniform contact erosion.
+The phenomenon gives rise overheating of contact at its center.
+In order to prevent this, the design of the contacts should be such that the arc does not remain stationary but keeps traveling by its own magnetic field.
+Specially designed contact shape of vacuum circuit breaker makes the constricted stationary arc travel along the surface of the contacts, thereby causing minimum and uniform contact erosion.